allegro/newrelic-gradle-plugin/README.md

 ## Requirements
 * newrelic-gradle-plugin must be applied after application plugin.
-* environment must be pointed by setting -Dnewrelic.environment= on the Java startup command
+* environment must be pointed by setting -Dnewrelic.environment= on the Java startup command.
+By default the plugin contains configuration for two environments: "prod" and "test".

 ## License